Friday, December 31, 2021

 Wednesday, November 24, 2021

-Every culture needs its mythology, and every mythology needs its villains.
-This is even true of Progressive Modern Britain, which has a whole cast of antagonists ready to be invoked against any criticism or challenge.
-Who, they are meant to imply, would want these avatars of the forces of backwardness in charge once again?
+All cultures need their mythologies, and all mythologies their villains: an old truth, but one as true of Progressive Modern Britain as of any other society, any other civilisation.
+Today, as in any other age, a whole cast of antagonists are kept ready to be invoked against any criticism or challenge, avatars of the forces of backwardness to be loathed and jeered.
 Most are nameless caricatures: the beak-nosed mother superior, the grim-jawed sergeant-major, the hawk-eyed headmaster, and so on.
 But one character does have a name, a name immediately recognisable to many of the elders of our culture, and viscerally hated by them.
-To utter, if one dares, the dread syllables ‘Mary Whitehouse’ is to summon into the progressivist mind an unmistakeable image: a reviled great-aunt, even a witch, lips pursed with disapproval, eyes indignantly ablink behind horn-rimmed glasses, preening her blue-rinse hair and sallying forth against all the fun and games of the Swinging Sixties.
-This too was a caricature, just as shallow as the others, but one equally necessary to the mythology.
-Somebody had to found to play that role, and Mrs. Whitehouse fit the bill.
-And according to the Great Myth it was imperative that she and all she stood for had to be defeated: vanquished emphatically, and seen to be vanquished.
+To utter the dread syllables ‘Mary Whitehouse’, if one dares, is to summon an unmistakeable image into the progressivist mind: a reviled great-aunt, perhaps even a witch, lips pursed with disapproval, eyes blinking indignantly behind horn-rimmed glasses, preening her blue-rinse hair and sallying forth against all the fun and games of the Swinging Sixties.
+This too is a caricature, and one quite as shallow as any of the others, but one equally necessary to the progressive cosmology.
+Somebody had to be found to play that role, and Mrs. Whitehouse fit the bill.
+And it was imperative to the Great Myth that she and all she stood for had to be defeated: vanquished emphatically, and seen to be vanquished.

 Mary Whitehouse (1910–2001).